-Rising land costs, a smaller inventory of affordable housing due to conversions of apartment complexes and mobile home parks to higher priced housing, and negative public attitudes toward homeless persons all serve as potential obstacles to achieving the objectives of the Strategic Plan.
-Efforts in acquiring building lots for affordable housing, collaborating with a CHDO, and support to for-profit and non-profit affordable housing developers are activites which the City will undertake this year to alleviate these obstacles.
-Henderson's 2007 Action Plan includes several projects which will help homeless persons make the transition to housing and independent living.
-These projects include Women's Development Center, Shade Tree, SAFE House, and HACA.
+Efforts in acquiring building lots for affordable housing, collaborating with a CHDO, and support to for-profit and non-profit affordable housing developers are activites which the City will undertake this year to alleviate obstacles.
+Henderson's 2009-2010 Action Plan includes several projects which will help homeless persons make the transition to housing and independent living.
+These projects include Women's Development Center, Catholic Charities, Shade Tree, SAFE House, and HopeLink.

-3. Henderson is an active member of the Southern Nevada Regional Planning Commission's (SNRP) Technical Committee On Homelessness and is therefore involved in the regional strategic planning effort to eliminate chronic homelessness by 2012.
+3. Henderson is an active member of the Southern Nevada Regional Planning Commission's (SNRP) Technical Working Group for the Committee On Homelessness and is therefore involved in the regional strategic planning effort to eliminate chronic homelessness by 2012.
 The strategy contains a gap analysis to identify the areas that are most in need of being addressed and receiving attention.
-Lack of funding and the high cost of land and services is a huge barrier to achieving these goals.
+Lack of funding and the current national financial crisis are huge barriers to achieving these goals.
 The SNRP has adopted a Southern Nevada Regional Homeless and Housing Plan, otherwise known as the Ten Point Plan, which provides guidance for regional planning efforts.
-The Ten Point Plan is reviewed by the CDBG Program Advisory Committee and utilized in it's project prioritization deliberations.
-2007 CDBG funds are allocated to the Shade Tree, which will transition 1000 formerly homeless women and children into structured housing programs within 90 days of entering their shelter.
+The Ten Point Plan is reviewed by Henderson's CDBG Program Advisory Committee and utilized in it's project prioritization deliberations.
+2009 CDBG funds are allocated to the Shade Tree, which will transition 1000 formerly homeless women and children into structured housing programs within 90 days of entering their shelter.

-The City initiated a voucher program to provide an option for homeless persons utilizing public and private property, to get off the streets.
+The City utilizes a voucher program to provide an option for homeless persons utilizing public and private property, to get off the streets.
 Police who come in contact with homeless persons may initiate a hotel accomodation to assist individuals to begin to rebuild their lives.
+HopeLink initiates outreach efforts to homeless persons utilizing the vouchers and offers supportive services to homeless persons.
 This effort has been coordinated with the Regional effort mentioned above.

-- 4. Henderson is committed to working closely with all agencies providing assistance to the homeless and also for the prevention of homelessness.
+- 4. Henderson is committed to working closely with all agencies providing assistance to the homeless and for the prevention of homelessness.
 Every effort is made to use CDBG, HOME, Nevada State LIHTF, as well as general funds, to work to bring the community together to address this serious issue.
-2007 Public Service CDBG projects by HACA, SAFE House, Catholic Charities' Marian Residence, The Shade Tree, and Women's Development Center will provide supports to individuals and families with children at immenent risk of becoming homeless. - 5.
+2009 Public Service CDBG projects by HACA, SAFE House, Catholic Charities' Marian Residence, Living Grace Home, The Shade Tree, and Women's Development Center will provide supports to individuals and families with children at immenent risk of becoming homeless. - 5.
 Not Applicable